Reclaiming Your Identity as a Purpose-Driven CompanyMay 03, 2019

 Solutions-Based vs. Purpose-Driven

-A cause is at the heart of most nonprofits, and yet many make the mistake of not clearly articulating the unique focus of the solutions they offer.
+In the nonprofit arena, a cause is often at the heart of an organization, but many make the mistake of not clearly articulating the unique solutions they offer.
 As an example, RaiseUp Families serves parents of school-age children who are struggling to keep a roof over their heads; and are at risk for frequent moves or worse, homelessness.
 Because repeatedly changing schools impairs a child’s education and social development, the purpose of RaiseUp Families’ case management program is to not only help clients achieve financial stability, it ensures the stability of a child’s learning experience.

 Once known as Westside Homeless Prevention, RaiseUp Families’ seat at the table with other nonprofits addressing homelessness is now more clearly distinguished by their purpose and targeted solutions on ensuring childhood learning.
 In fact, Ensuring Childhood Learning is the tagline used in their logo.